Jarno Opmeer

-Jarno Opmeer (born 11 April 2000) is a Dutch esports driver and former racing driver and is the 2020 and 2021 Formula One Esports Champion.
-He also competes in the Formula E: Accelerate Series with Mercedes-EQ.
+Jarno Opmeer ([ˈjaːrnoː oːpˈmeːr]; born 11 April 2000) is a Dutch esports driver and former racing driver who competes in the Formula One Esports Series for Red Bull Racing.
+Opmeer has won a record three Formula One Sim Racing World Championship titles, which he won in 2020, 2021, and 2025, and has won 15 races across six seasons.

+Born in Dordrecht, Opmeer began competitive kart racing at an early age, winning several national titles before graduating to junior formulae in 2016.
+He finished runner-up to Richard Verschoor in the SMP F4 Championship that year with MP Motorsport, also achieving several podiums in F4 Spanish.
+He then progressed to the Formula Renault Eurocup in 2017 with MP as part of the Renault Sport Academy, achieving a podium in the Northern European Cup, but was dropped by the team four rounds into the following season.

+Opmeer moved into sim racing for the 2019 Formula One Esports Series with Renault, finishing fourth in his rookie season.
+He then moved to Alfa Romeo for 2020, winning his maiden championship.
+He defended his title with Mercedes in 2021.
+After three seasons with Mercedes, he moved to Red Bull for the 2025 season onwards, winning the title that year.
+Outside of Formula One Esports, he also competed in Formula E: Accelerate for Mercedes-EQ from 2021 to 2022.

 Career

 Formula 4

 Opmeer graduated to single-seaters in 2016, participating in the SMP F4 Championship.
-He took seven victories and thirteen podiums in his debut year F4 finishing in second place in the championship to his fellow countryman Richard Verschoor.
+He took seven victories and thirteen podiums in his debut year of F4, finishing second place in the championship to fellow countryman Richard Verschoor.

 Opmeer also participated in two race meetings of the Spanish F4 with MP Motorsport, taking 5 podiums out of 6 races.

 Formula Renault

 In 2017, Opmeer continued his collaboration with MP and joined the Eurocup championship.
-He had seven point-scoring finishes including the 5th place in the penultimate race of the season at Circuit de Barcelona-Catalunya.
+He had seven-point-scoring finishes including the 5th place in the penultimate race of the season at Circuit de Barcelona-Catalunya.
 While in the standings he ended fifteenth, behind his teammates Richard Verschoor and Neil Verhagen.

 Formula One

 In February 2017, Opmeer was inducted into the Renault Sport Academy.
-In the end of 2017 Opmeer confirmed that the contract he had with the Renault Sport Academy hadn't been extended.